docknetwork/planning/rfc/0004-interop.md

 ## Background

 To the best of our knowledge, our tools should be 100% compatible with the ones from other vendors.
-This RFX explores ways of empirically proving third parties that this is the case.
+This RFC explores ways of empirically proving third parties that this is the case.

 ## Motivation